ChawlaAvi/Daily-Dose-of-Data-Science/README.md

 This repository is a collection of all the code snippets presented in my publication.
 If you want to receive these tips in your mailbox daily, you can subscribe to [my Substack newsletter](https://avichawla.substack.com).

-## Run These Code Snippets in Your Local Machine
+## Run These Code Snippets on Your Local Machine

 To download the tips listed here, you can clone this repo.
 ```bash